ljunggren/boozang-docs/README.md

 ###### QA team

 As the QA team has been less stressed, they complete the tests `isOnPaymentPage` and creates the aggregate test `Add product and checkout`  that aggregates previous tests created.
-The can now create the mappings
+They can now create the mappings

 ```Boozang
 a user is at the checkout page -> Add product and checkout